mvolkmann/blog/src/webassembly.md

 Functions that return a value must specify its type with `(return {type})`.
 This is omitted for functions that do not return a value.

-TODO: Do local variables have to be declared at the beginning of function bodies?

 Exporting a function makes it available outside its module, such as in JavaScript.
 There are two ways to export a function.